 Get a clear overview of your team's workload

 Managing your resources and making sure to allocate all your tasks correctly is a crucial step of any successful project.
-With the workload view and widget, you can get a clear overview of how your team's work is divided!
+With the Workload View and Widget, you can get a clear overview of how your team's work is divided!
 You can see in one glance who is over capacity and assign upcoming tasks accordingly.
-If needed, you can always reassign or change due dates to make sure every stays on target with the amount of tasks they can complete within that timeframe.
+If needed, you can always reassign or change due dates to make sure everyone stays on target with the number of tasks they can complete within that timeframe.

 In this example, we are launching a new product.
-Our board contains the below columns:
+Our board contains the following columns:

-- A number column to indicate effort required for each task (you can also use a formula column).
+- A Numbers Column to indicate effort required for each task (you can also use a formula column).

 It is important to have these columns in your board for the workload view/widget to work.